What Is an Index Fund and Should I Invest in One?

 "A batting average for each player is analogous to a market index for each sector," Weeks says.
 "It is a constantly updating metric that is used to track performance."

-Perhaps the most frequently cited index is the S&P 500, which is an index that holds 503 of the largest U.S. stocks.
+Perhaps the most frequently cited index is the S&P 500, an index that holds 503 of the largest U.S. stocks.
 "There are numerous index funds that seek to mimic the S&P 500 market index, and an investor can gain exposure to the entire index by simply buying into one of those funds," Weeks says.

 Why should I invest in an index fund?